 Lake Elmo Park Reserve hosts over 2,000 acres of preserved rolling hills, forest and prairie.
-There are 20 miles of hiking trails here, much of it on natural surfaces.
+There are more than 25 miles of hiking trails here, most of it on natural surfaces.

 Pine Point Regional Park (Stillwater)

 Pine Point Regional Park is a peaceful natural area with forest, lakes and marshes.
 There are 5 miles of multi-use trails here.
 If you love bird watching this is a great place for you, too!
-Here’s the summer trail map.
+Here’s the Pine Point summer trail map.

 St. Croix Bluffs Regional Park (Hastings)